linkerd/website/linkerd.io/content/2-edge/reference/circuit-breaking.md

 distribution with multiple backends, the entire backend Service will be considered unavailable and a different backend may be selected.

+The [`outbound_http_balancer_endpoints` gauge metric][metric] reports the number of "ready" and "pending" endpoints in a load balancer, with the "pending" number including endpoints made unavailable by failure accrual.

 ## Failure Accrual Policies

 A _failure accrual policy_ determines how failures are tracked for endpoints,